Raymond James Analysts Give Ballard Power Systems (NASDAQ:BLDP) a $40.00 Price Target

-Raymond James set a $40.00 target price on Ballard Power Systems (NASDAQ:BLDP) (TSE:BLD) in a report published on Wednesday morning, BayStreet.CA reports.
-The firm currently has a strong-buy rating on the technology company’s stock.
+Ballard Power Systems (NASDAQ:BLDP) (TSE:BLD) has been given a $40.00 target price by equities researchers at Raymond James in a research note issued to investors on Tuesday, BayStreet.CA reports.
+The firm presently has a “strong-buy” rating on the technology company’s stock.
+Raymond James’ target price would indicate a potential upside of 148.60% from the stock’s current price.

-Several hedge funds have recently added to or reduced their stakes in BLDP.
-Reilly Financial Advisors LLC acquired a new stake in shares of Ballard Power Systems in the fourth quarter valued at about $29,000.
-Advisory Services Network LLC lifted its stake in shares of Ballard Power Systems by 488.6% in the fourth quarter.
-Advisory Services Network LLC now owns 2,060 shares of the technology company’s stock valued at $48,000 after purchasing an additional 1,710 shares during the period.
-Steward Partners Investment Advisory LLC lifted its stake in shares of Ballard Power Systems by 96.4% in the fourth quarter.
-Steward Partners Investment Advisory LLC now owns 2,750 shares of the technology company’s stock valued at $64,000 after purchasing an additional 1,350 shares during the period.
-Ecofin Advisors Ltd acquired a new stake in shares of Ballard Power Systems in the third quarter valued at about $92,000.
-Finally, Harel Insurance Investments & Financial Services Ltd. acquired a new stake in shares of Ballard Power Systems in the fourth quarter valued at about $109,000.
-Institutional investors own 18.38% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the company.
+Reilly Financial Advisors LLC bought a new stake in Ballard Power Systems in the 4th quarter valued at approximately $29,000.
+Perigon Wealth Management LLC bought a new stake in Ballard Power Systems in the 4th quarter valued at approximately $176,000.
+Amundi Pioneer Asset Management Inc. lifted its stake in Ballard Power Systems by 595.2% in the 4th quarter.
+Amundi Pioneer Asset Management Inc. now owns 163,379 shares of the technology company’s stock valued at $3,823,000 after acquiring an additional 139,879 shares in the last quarter.
+DekaBank Deutsche Girozentrale bought a new stake in Ballard Power Systems in the 4th quarter valued at approximately $472,000.
+Finally, Benjamin F. Edwards & Company Inc. bought a new stake in Ballard Power Systems in the 4th quarter valued at approximately $471,000.
+Institutional investors and hedge funds own 18.38% of the company’s stock.

 About Ballard Power Systems